Try Playground

 Select Classes Web

-• In the next page, select the JSON file which contains the classes that you want to store in cache for querying by clicking on the Browse button.
+• On the next page, select the JSON file that contains the classes that you want to store in the cache for querying by clicking on the Browse button.

 • In the Selected Assemblies box, all serialized classes are displayed.
 Check the ones you want to index, and click on Add Selected Classes.